seandstewart/bardly/pending/tragedies/timon-of-athens/11-player.md

 Sir,
 Having often of your open bounty tasted,
 Hearing you were retired, your friends fall'n off,
-Whose thankless natures—O abhorred spirits!—
+Whose thankless natures--O abhorred spirits!--
 Not all the whips of heaven are large enough:
 What! to you,
 Whose star-like nobleness gave life and influence